Impact

 Risk and Exploitability

 The CVSS score indicates low exploitability overall, but the requirement for user interaction reduces the probability that an attacker can gain the necessary context.
-The EPSS score is not available and the vulnerability is not listed in CISA KEV, suggesting no known public exploits.
+The EPSS score is < 1%, indicating a very low exploitation probability, and the vulnerability is not listed in CISA KEV, suggesting no known public exploits.
 However, the scope change to a high‑privileged state means that once an attacker achieves a written string through a web request, they can execute write operations that normally would have been restricted, exposing the system to potential data tampering or persistence mechanisms.

 OpenCVE Enrichment